vippsas/vipps-qr-api/vipps-qr-api.md

 Merchant redirect QR codes allows you to make printable QR codes that redirect the user to your webpage.
-This can be used for one-offs, such as tv-commercials; as well as for permanent use cases, such as stickers, billboards, and magazine ads.
+This can be used for one-offs, such as tv commercials; as well as for permanent use cases, such as stickers, billboards, and magazine ads.

 !["MerchantRedirect QR Flow"](images/merchant-redirect-qr-flow.svg)